Erasmus University ranked 1st for supply chain management research

 “It’s a welcome external validation of the significant emphasis we at Erasmus place on research in operations and supply management,” says Finn Wynstra, Professor of Purchasing and Supply Management at Rotterdam School of Management, Erasmus University and ERIM Fellow.
 He adds that this “Supply Chain Management Journal List” ranking only considers output and not impact, but still is a relevant list for the university, because it encompasses top-tier journals that publish research across a broad spectrum of operations and supply management topics, in both the analytical and empirical arenas.
 “Besides, the list includes the journals from the Financial Times and UT-Dallas as well as journals from the leading (North-American) supply chain management professional associations.
 That makes a good mix.”

-Morteza Pourakbar, Associate Professor of Supply Chain Management at Rotterdam School of Management, Erasmus University for ERIM Member, notes it is definitely a great achievement as the ranking only considers high quality journals in both analytically and empirically focused journals.
+Morteza Pourakbar, Associate Professor of Supply Chain Management at Rotterdam School of Management, Erasmus University and ERIM Member, notes it is definitely a great achievement as the ranking only considers high quality journals in both analytically and empirically focused journals.
 “It reflects the high quality of SCM related research at Erasmus university,” he adds.

 Focus and practically relevant